boystown.org

 Physiology of Walking and Engineering Rehabilitation Laboratory

-The Physiology of Walking & Engineering Rehabilitation (PoWER) Laboratory primarily focuses on how humans process and attend to sensory information, produce motor actions and learn new motor skills.
-The laboratory uses a blend of MEG/EEG neuroimaging and advanced biomechanical engineering analyses.
-The outcomes are directed at the development of new rehabilitative technologies and therapeutic approaches for improving the mobility of patients with developmental disabilities.
+The Physiology of Walking & Engineering Rehabilitation (PoWER) Laboratory focuses on how humans process and attend to sensory information, produce motor actions and learn new motor skills.
+The laboratory uses a blend of MEG, MRI and EEG neuroimaging and advanced biomechanical engineering analyses to conduct our research.
+Our goal is to support the development of new rehabilitative technologies and therapeutic approaches for improving the mobility of patients with developmental disabilities such as cerebral palsy.

-Secondly, the laboratory has a major research arm that is dedicated towards understanding neurophysiological changes in aging adults with Down Syndrome.
-This research employs MEG brain imaging to identify new biomarkers that can be used to recognize the pre-clinical signs of dementia, and assess new treatment approaches that are on the horizon for Alzheimer's disease.
+The PoWER Lab has a major research arm that is dedicated towards understanding neurophysiological changes in aging adults with Down syndrome.
+This research employs MEG brain imaging to identify new biomarkers that can be used to recognize the pre-clinical signs of dementia and assess new treatment approaches that are on the horizon for Alzheimer's disease.

 Our Studies